-- A full list of all SACs, SPAs and Ramsar sites in the NBIRBD, and details of their qualifying features, were collated, along with their geographical locations and extent of the sites which were provided as Geographical Information System (GIS) layers (Arc GIS format).
-This data was made available in Ireland from the Register of Protected Areas established under the WFD (SACs and SPAs only), and in Northern Ireland an updated list of SACs/SPAs and Ramsar sites was provided for the purposes of this assessment by the NIEA.
-The list of sites for the NBIRBD are detailed in Appendix I. In total 24 SACs, 9 SPAs and 4 Ramsar sites were assessed within the NBIRBD.
-It should be noted that in Ireland, the qualifying interests for the SPAs are not available, therefore, for the purposes of this assessment, a list of the birds of international and national importance at each site was ascertained from the site synopsis forms available for SPAs (available on www.npws.ie). - The conservation objectives associated with SACs and SPAs have been made available to the assessment team by the NPWS/NIEA.
-These are detailed in Appendix I for each site located in the NBIRBD.
+- A full list of all SACs, SPAs and Ramsar sites in the SWRBD, and details of their qualifying features, were collated, along with their geographical locations and extent of the sites which were provided as Geographical Information System (GIS) layers (Arc GIS format).
+This data is available from the Register of Protected Areas established under the WFD (SACs and SPAs only) and from NPWS for Ramsar sites.
+The list of sites for the SWRBD are detailed in Appendix I. In total 49 SACs, 17 SPAs and 6 Ramsar sites were assessed within the SWRBD.
+It should be noted that in Ireland, the qualifying interests for the SPAs are not available, therefore, for the purposes of this assessment, a list of the birds of international and national importance at each site was ascertained from the site synopsis forms available for SPAs (available on www.npws.ie). - The conservation objectives associated with SACs and SPAs have been made available to the assessment team by NPWS.
+These are detailed in Appendix I for each site located in the SWRBD.

-Ireland: There are 420 SACs and 136 SPAs listed for Ireland by NPWS.
+There are 420 SACs and 136 SPAs listed for Ireland by NPWS.
 There are limited conservation management plans prepared for designated sites - 45 have been published on the NPWS website (a conservation plan includes descriptive information about a site and a management framework section which outlines objectives and strategies).
 For conservation management plans which are available, maps are produced to accompany the text including indicative habitat maps.
 Work is currently concentrating on compiling plans for SACs including updating and re-formatting old draft conservation plans, as well as writing new plans.
 All maps associated with each plan are now being digitised, and therefore were not available to the assessment team at this point.